Find out about road gritting

-There’s a team of four inspectors to oversee the gritting operations and act as eyes and ears for the decision makers during the night.
+There is a team of five inspectors to oversee the gritting operations and act as eyes and ears for the decision makers during the night.

 When snow ploughing is necessary, there is a need to have a ‘mate’ with each driver.
 In these cases we have to rely on the good nature of any available staff to assist as ‘mates’.

 How do SBC decide gritting treatments?

 Swindon Borough Council has two forecasting weather stations, one near Blagrove Roundabout on Great Western Way and one on Marlborough Road, just outside Chiseldon.
 Readings of the current weather conditions are sent from both stations to our specialist Weather Forecast provider every 10 minutes.
 These readings produce two daily forecasts which show the forecast air temperature, road surface temperature, wind speed and rain/snow.
 If there’s any uncertainty in the information received, we call the forecaster.